Linux home lab

 end

-Run vagrant up and you’ll end up with a VM that runs Ubuntu 21.04, can be pinged from your host and does not have any GUI.
-You’ll be also mounting your current folder in your host under /vagrant in the VM, effectively sharing your current folder with the VM (that’s very useful when you want to write code in your host using your favorite IDE, but you want to execute the code in the VM).
+Run vagrant up and you’ll end up with a VM running Ubuntu 21.04.
+It can be pinged from your host and does not include a GUI.
+Your current folder on the will also be mounted under /vagrant in the VM, effectively sharing it with the VM.
+This is useful when you want to write code in your host using your favorite IDE but run it inside the VM.

 When setting up a lab, you usually need more than one VM.
-With Vagrant that’s rather easy as well.
+With Vagrant, that’s easy too.
 Check this out:

 HOSTNAME_SUFFIX = "mylab.local"